UltipaDocs

 Overview

-The UPSERT statement allows you to update existing nodes and edges in the graph.
-If no existing date with the same _id is found, it inserts a new one instead.
+The UPSERT statement allows you to update nodes and edges in the graph.
+If no existing node or edge with the same _id is found, it inserts a new one instead.

 Upserting Nodes